althonos/pyrodigal/README.md

 ## 🔧 Installing

-Pyrodigal can be installed directly from [PyPI](https://pypi.org/project/pyrodigal/), which hosts some pre-built wheels for the x86-64 architecture (Linux/OSX/Windows) and the Aarch64 architecture (Linux only), as well as the code required to compile from source with Cython:
+Pyrodigal can be installed directly from [PyPI](https://pypi.org/project/pyrodigal/), which hosts some pre-built wheels for the x86-64 architecture (Linux/MacOS/Windows) and the Aarch64 architecture (Linux/MacOS), as well as the code required to compile from source with Cython:
 ```console
 $ pip install pyrodigal